 In many credit card rewards structures, point redemption values change depending on what you redeem them for.
 Some credit cards give more value point-for-point on travel redemptions than cash back, for example.
 The average credit card reward point value is 1 cent, for reference.

-The best way to use credit card points has been travel since 2014, according to WalletHub research.
+The best way to use credit card points is for travel purchases, according to a WalletHub research.
+That’s because issuers usually offer the best value on this particular category.
 But that’s not a rule across the board.
-The best way to use credit card points will vary depending on what credit card you have.
-Your points could be worth just as much (or even more) in cash back or gift cards, so it’s a good idea to check the value of all the redemption methods before you redeem your points.… read full answer
+The best way to use credit card points will vary depending on what… read full answercredit card you have.
+Your points could be worth just as much (or even more) in cash back or gift cards.
+So, it’s a good idea to check the value of all the redemption methods before you redeem your points.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.